Application Security in Banking

 May 10th, 2022 | By Jscrambler | 3 min read

-For instance, the emphasis on development speed often makes companies put security as an afterthought rather than a priority.
-And in the case of the financial industry, this is especially concerning, since there is a large volume of sensitive data put at risk.
+For instance, the emphasis on development speed often makes companies see security as an afterthought rather than a priority.
+And in the case of the financial industry, this is especially concerning since a large volume of sensitive data is put at risk.

 Attackers can leverage web supply chain attacks, relying on the lack of visibility companies have over their third-party code, to inject malicious code into their websites and tamper with transactions and personal data.

-Given the high degree of exposure of sensitive data in these applications, it’s no surprise to see security standards such as PCI DSS now requiring compliant companies to keep an updated inventory of all of their website’s scripts and monitor in real-time for the addition of any malicious code such as payment card skimming code.
+Given the high degree of exposure of sensitive data in these applications, it’s no surprise to see security standards such as PCI DSS now requiring compliant companies to keep an updated inventory of all of their website’s scripts and monitor in real-time for the addition of any malicious code, such as payment card skimming code.

 Have these institutions given enough attention to the client-side security of their web and mobile applications?

-In the LatAm region, we had previously found that around 63% of banking applications don’t use any obfuscation techniques in their code.
-The same thing is true for Brazilian banking apps, 65% of which leave their code unprotected.
+In the LatAm region, we had previously found that around 63% of banking applications don’t use obfuscation techniques in their code.
+The same is true for Brazilian banking apps, 65% of which leave their code unprotected.

-“Program source code can be vulnerable to attack if not adequately protected and can provide an attacker with a good means to compromise systems in an often covert manner.”
+“Program source code can be vulnerable to attack if not adequately protected and can provide an attacker with a good means to compromise systems in an often covert manner.”.

 ISO 27001 Standard

-This includes protecting the client-side source code is protected using a multi-layered approach (obfuscation, environment checks, and runtime protection), while also gaining full visibility of all third-party code running on the banking website, through a website inventory.
+This includes protecting the client-side source code through a multi-layered approach (obfuscation, environment checks, and runtime protection) while gaining visibility of all third-party code running on the banking website.